 ~M: But when we let go of the how and we just take inspired action to keep moving our vision forward, then magic can happen, can’t it?

 ~C: Yeah, it happens all the time for me.
-And that concept of inspired action, something I talked to my clients about everyday too.
+And that concept of inspired action, something I talked to my clients about every day too.
 Storytelling doesn’t happen usually by someone coming to you and saying “Share my story.”
 You and I have known each other for a long time.
 You have to get out there.
 You have to share your story.
 You have to make a move and starting action.
 It’s just one of those things that if you want your story to be told, you have to take inspired action.
 So yeah, magic.
 It’s something that I learn all the time.

 ~M: Yeah that’s so cool, I really love how you said that.
 So alright, so give us another lesson, what else?

 ~C: So as recovering burnout or recovered burnout, I flip flop between the two.
 Sometimes I’m fully recovered.
 I feel great.
 Sometimes I’m still in the process of recovering.
 In that space alone, I’ve learned that to manifest my biggest desires, I have to lean back.
-I have to take a space.
+I have to take space.
 I have to find a way to let the universe send me what it is I’m working at.
 So I’m constantly in this line-up inspired action, leaning back, inspired action, leaning back.

-And when I go again the end of the road, were I was like, “This isn’t working, pitching traditional isn’t working.”
+And when I go again the end of the road, where I was like, “This isn’t working, pitching traditional isn’t working.”
 I spent years building my platform, I spent years working on this book, I rewrote it three times in the course of four years, and this isn’t working.

 I gave myself the space to put the project down, while still holding the vision of it being there.
 I had to lean back.
 And again that’s a lesson I learned all the time.
 As entrepreneurs, we’re constantly in that network.
 Go, go, go.

-I find that I’m best if I’m in slow.
+I find that I’m best if I’m slow.
 For me allows my mind to settle, allows my breath to expand, where light comes in to shine on the pieces that I didn’t see before.
 And that helps me all the time, and that is one of the biggest lessons I find in the strict.

 ~M: Creating space for yourself to just breathe.
 I love that… that’s so important.
 I talk about that too a lot.
 When we’re so close to it, we are sometimes paralyzed by whatever it is that just happened.
 And we need some time, and we need some space so that we can gain a new perspective.

-~M: And I love the way you put it, to just let the light shine ’cause it does feel like a dark place, sometimes, when we are in the throws of major change in our lives or disappointment when things have not worked out for us the way we expected them to.
+~M: And I love the way you put it, to just let the light shine ’cause it does feel like a dark place, sometimes, when we are in the throes of major change in our lives or disappointment when things have not worked out for us the way we expected them to.

 So creating that space and allowing ourselves to breathe and let some new light shine, and maybe from a new window that’s opening up that we hadn’t noticed before.